webTOdev/Visibility-Graph/README.md

 --------------
 1.Shortest Path is calculated from a source to destination Point 2.Dijkstra algorithm is used for this calculation (O(n2)).
- Dijkstra Algorithm : Implementation by dziaduZLasu (https://github.com/dziaduZLasu/dijkstra)
+3.Dijkstra Algorithm : Implementation by dziaduZLasu (https://github.com/dziaduZLasu/dijkstra)

 Output